 There must be irony in the statement ‘How beautiful are the feet of those who bring good news!’
 The way we use our feet to walk says a lot about who we are as does who we walk with.

-Friday 2nd March is the feast day of Chad and as a Community we will be walking with this humble and gentle saint this Easter.
+Friday 2nd March is the feast day of Chad and as a Community we walked with this humble and gentle saint during Easter 2018.